occipital/django-content-settings/docs/first.md

 ]
 ```

-Now you can access settings in templates like this:
+Now you can access content settings in templates like this:

 ```html
 <b>{{ CONTENT_SETTINGS.MY_VAR }}</b>